-POL320 State and Local Government 3 Credits
+POL320 State and Local Government

 This course introduces students to the role of state and local governments in formulating policy.
 The course examines the federalist system that disperses power and responsibility among federal, state, and local governments.
 It will additionally study the changing nature of those roles and the future of state and local governments in administering federal programs.
-Prerequisite: LGS180 or any level Social and Behavioral Science Course
+Prerequisite: LGS180

-POL325 Conflicts in American Government 3 Credits
+POL325 Conflicts in American Government

 This course is an analysis of the decision-making structure and processes of American national government.
 Discussion will include the role of political parties and interest groups and the formation of public policy.
 Controversies of select public policies such as: foreign policy, defense, health and welfare, civil liberties, and civil rights will be analyzed.
+Prerequisite: POL200 or POL250